Uniswap/docs/docs/sdk/v3/guides/swaps/04-routing.md

 ## Creating a route

-We will use the [SwapRouter02](https://github.com/Uniswap/v3-periphery/blob/v1.0.0/contracts/SwapRouter.sol) for our trade.
+We will use the [SwapRouter02](https://github.com/Uniswap/swap-router-contracts/blob/main/contracts/SwapRouter02.sol) for our trade.
+This is a different SwapRouter contract than the one we used in the previous example.
+In contrast to the contract we used previously, this on can execute swaps on both V3 Pools and V2 Pairs.
 The `smart-order-router` package provides us with a `SwapOptionsSwapRouter02` interface, defining the wallet to use, slippage tolerance, and deadline for the transaction that we need to interact with the contract:

 ```typescript